schof/schof.github.io/index.md

 ## ADD Testing

 Do you want to know for sure if you have ADD?
-I am licensed psychologist serving the Rochester, NY area and have over forty years of experiencing diagnosing both children and adults.
+I am licensed psychologist serving the Rochester, NY area.
+I also provide testing services online for the entire state of New York.
+I have over forty years of experience diagnosing both children and adults.

 {% include schedule-appointment.html %}